RenanMsV/StudioWidgets/README.md

 ```

 #### CustomTextButton.lua
-A text button contained in an image (rounded rect).
+A text button contained in a Frame.
 Button and frame highlight appropriately on hover and click.

 Light | Dark
 :-:|:-: